Irrelon/ForerunnerDB/readme.md

 	collection.updateById(1, {price: 180});

 That will update the document with the _id field of 1 to a new price of 180.

+### Supported Update Operators
+* $push Used in updates to add an item to an array
+* $splicePush Add an item into an array at a specified index
+* $addToSet Adds an item into an array only if the item does not already exist in the array
+* $pull Used in updates to remove an item from an array
+* $move Move an item inside a document's array from one index to another

 ## Using $addToSet to push a unique item into an array
 ForerunnerDB supports the $addToSet operator as detailed in the MongoDB documentation.
 The main difference between ForerunnerDB and MongoDB is that ForerunnerDB also allows you to specify a matching field / path to check uniqueness against: